jbarnes850/Filecoin-Starter-Kits/README.md

 ## Repository Structure

-- `main` branch: Contains this README and shared resources.
+- `main` branch: Contains all docs and shared resources.
 - `src/`: Contains each starter kit as a separate repository.
-- `common-components/`: A library of reusable frontend components (in development).
+- `component-library/`: A library of reusable frontend components (in development).

 ## Getting Test Tokens